microb1t/microbit-model-smart-home/README.md

  ### Week 2

  On the second week of this project I focused on adding more lights to the first floor of the house and coming up with a way to use Micro:bits to control the lights remotely.
-I think I should mention that I made many iterations of this code,
+I think I should mention that I made many iterations of this code.
+I had to make more versions of the code for many reasons- some of which being a feature that I wanted to add, some being issues with the code itself, and some being compatibility issues with the micro:bit.
+There was also the occasional simple screw-up on my part, which happened more times than I want to admit.